seawids-team3/adtracking-fraud-detection/docs/group_info.md

 We would like our mentor to:
 - guide us through the project development
 - evaluate our final result
-- proven being successful, we love to be endorsed by a professional on LinkedIn on
+- proven being successful, we love to be endorsed by a professional on LinkedIn.